HikkaV/DS-ML-Courses/docs/reproducible_research.rst

 Description of assignment
 =========================

 We hope that you remember the data used for previous assignment.
 Despite the fact that all the assignments in this course follow reproducibility rules, we are going to prepare a .pdf article, that is prepared from a changed notebook of previous lesson, to get better sense of theory in this section.
 The skills you gained in this module of course are mandatory for any machine learning practitioner.
-What is really important is to understand the data you are working with and be able to use if effectivly for your purposes.
+What is really important is to understand the data you are working with and be able to use if effectively for your purposes.
 Good luck.

 .. image:: https://colab.research.google.com/assets/colab-badge.svg
   :target: https://colab.research.google.com/github/HikkaV/DS-ML-Courses/blob/master/assignments/data_science/assignment_3_reproducible_research/reproducible_research.ipynb